 considering

 a) that mobile-satellite service (MSS) systems may provide service to a wide area;

+b) that integrated MSS systems are employing a satellite component and a ground component where the ground component is complementary to the satellite component and operates as, and is, an integral part of the MSS system.
+In such systems, the ground component is controlled by the satellite resource and network management system.
+Further, the ground component uses the same portions of MSS frequency bands as the associated operational mobile-satellite system.”

-b) that MSS systems have a limited capacity for providing reliable radiocommunication services in urban areas on account of natural or man-made obstacles and that the ground component of an integrated MSS system can mitigate blockage areas, as well as allow for indoor service coverage;
+c) that MSS systems have a limited capacity for providing reliable radiocommunication services in urban areas on account of natural or man-made obstacles and that the ground component of an integrated MSS system can mitigate blockage areas, as well as allow for indoor service coverage;

-c) that MSS systems can improve coverage of rural areas, thus being one element that can bridge the digital divide in terms of geography;
+d) that MSS systems can improve coverage of rural areas, thus being one element that can bridge the digital divide in terms of geography;

-d) that MSS systems are suitable for public protection and disaster relief communications, as stated in Resolution 646 (WRC-03);
+e) that MSS systems are suitable for public protection and disaster relief communications, as stated in Resolution 646 (WRC-03);

-e) that the bands 1 525-1 544 MHz, 1 545-1 559 MHz, 1 610-1 626.5 MHz, 1 626.5-1 645.5 MHz, 1 646.5-1 660.5 MHz and 2 483.5-2 500 MHz are among those identified in Resolution 225 (Rev.WRC-07) for administrations wishing to implement the satellite component of International Mobile Telecommunications (IMT);

-f ) that the bands mentioned in considering e) are allocated on a primary basis to the mobile-satellite services and other services and that not all of them are allocated to the mobile service;
+f ) that the bands 1 525-1 544 MHz, 1 545-1 559 MHz, 1 626.5-1 645.5 MHz, 1 646.5-1 660.5 MHz are allocated on a primary basis to the mobile-satellite services and to other services but that not all of them are allocated to the mobile service;

-g) that the bands 1 980-2 010 MHz and 2 170-2 200 MHz are identified for use by the satellite component of IMT-2000 in accordance with Resolution 212 (Rev.WRC-07);

-h) that within their territories in some or parts of the bands identified in considering e) and g) and in parts of the band 2 010-2 025 MHz in some countries in Region 2, some administrations have authorized or plan to authorize MSS system operators to establish an integrated ground component to their MSS systems (“Integrated System”) and under certain conditions determined at the national level such as:
+g) that in some of the bands identified in considering f), some administrations consider to authorize integrated MSS systems;

-i) the ground component is complementary to, and operates as an integral part, of the MSS system and, together with the satellite component, provides an integrated service offering;

-ii) the ground component is controlled by the satellite resource and network management system;

-iii) the ground component uses the same designated portions of the frequency band as the associated operational MSS system;

-i) that ITU-R has performed frequency sharing studies and has determined that the coexistence between independent systems in the MSS and systems in the mobile services in the same spectrum without harmful interference is not feasible in the same or adjacent geographical area,
+h) that ITU-R has performed frequency sharing studies and has determined that the coexistence between independent systems in the MSS and systems in the mobile services in the same spectrum without harmful interference is not feasible in the same or adjacent geographical area,

 recognizing

-a) that ITU-R has not performed studies on sharing, technical or regulatory issues with regard to integrated MSS and ground component systems, but that some administrations have performed such studies;
+a) that ITU-R has not yet performed studies on sharing, technical or regulatory issues with regard to integrated MSS systems;

 b) that the radionavigation-satellite service in the 1 559-1 610 MHz band and the radio astronomy service in the bands 1 610.6-1 613.8 MHz and 1 660-1 670 MHz need to be protected from harmful interference;